 - Agents experience a State Saturation Trap, with frustration levels remaining high under sustained difficulty.

-- LLM judges like gpt-5.4-mini never trigger interventions, while larger models need full trajectory context.
+- judges like gpt-5.4-mini never trigger interventions, while larger models need full trajectory context.

 - Human annotators show low agreement on intervention timing and type, complicating optimization efforts.